 Scandinavian Redwood Gates (Softwood)

-This light coloured high quality and popular softwood timber will keep its looks for many years but must be regularly treated and well maintained to keep its serviceable good looks.
+This light coloured popular softwood timber will keep its looks for many years but must be regularly treated and well maintained to keep its serviceable good looks.
 It has tight knots and takes treatments and stains reasonably well.
 It does need regular maintenance and is not as durable as our hardwood gates.

 What’s The Difference Between Hardwood And Softwood?